SyedHussainAli/Cube-Rotation/README.md

 # Cube-Rotation
-in it box is rotating in y and z direction
+In it box is rotating in y and z direction.
 By pressing and holding Spacebar box size will increase and when you release Spacebar box will revert back to its orignal Size....